orbbec/docs/OrbbecSDKv2_User_Guide/source/2_QuickStarts/QuickStart.md

-This section demonstrates how to quickly start and build the precompiled SDK package on windows and Linux platform.
-If you want to compile from the OrbbecSDK v2 source code, please refer to [the link](https://github.com/orbbec/OrbbecSDK_v2/blob/main/docs/tutorial/building_orbbec_sdk.md).

 # Quick Start on Windows Platform

 This section demonstrates how to quickly start and build SDK package on the Windows platform.
 The SDK version used here is [v2.4.3](https://github.com/orbbec/OrbbecSDK_v2/releases/tag/v2.4.3).